nknorg/nconnect/README.md

 The address typically contains one or more dot, with the part after last dot being your client public key.

-### UDP support
+### UDP mode

-You can enable UDP support when starting nConnect server with tuna mode,
+You can enable UDP when starting nConnect server with tuna mode

 ```shell
 ./nConnect -s --tuna --udp